griffithlab/genviz.org/_posts/0005-01-01-introToggplot2.md

 date: 0005-01-01
 ---

-There are three primary graphics program available within the R environment.
-Base-r graphics are installed by default and provide a simple mechanism to quickly create graphs, lattice is a graphics program influenced by trellis graphics, and ggplot2 is a graphics program based on the grammar of graphics idealogy.
-In this course we will be focusing on ggplot2 as our graphics package of choice and use it to explore Supplemental Table S5 of the paper ["Recurrent somatic mutations affecting B-cell receptor signaling pathway genes in follicular lymphoma"](http://www.bloodjournal.org/content/129/4/473/tab-figures-only).
+There are three primary graphics program available within the R environment. base-r graphics are installed by default and provide a simple mechanism to quickly create graphs. lattice is a graphics program influenced by trellis graphics. ggplot2 is a graphics program based on the grammar of graphics idealogy.
+In this course, we will be focusing on ggplot2 as our graphics package of choice and use it to explore Supplemental Table S5 of the paper ["Recurrent somatic mutations affecting B-cell receptor signaling pathway genes in follicular lymphoma"](http://www.bloodjournal.org/content/129/4/473/tab-figures-only).

-### basic ggplot2 syntax
+### Basic ggplot2 syntax
-ggplot is based on a system of layering graphical object to create a final plot and takes data frames as it's input.
-Let's start with loading the ggplot2 library and plotting the tumor variant allele fractions and coverage.
+ggplot is based on a system of layering graphical objects to create a final plot, utilizing data frames as its input.
+We will start by installing and loading the ggplot2 library.
+After importing our data ('ggplot2ExampleData.tsv.txt'), we will modify this data frame to include a 'coverage' (tumor_COV) variable.
+Then we can call the variantData data frame in our ggplot() function and compare the coverage variable to the variant allele frequency (tumor_VAF).

 ```R
 # install the ggplot2 library and load it